 Federal Demonstration Partnership (FDP)

-The FDP conducted a survey that focused on how faculty conducting research spent their time when focused on their research efforts.
+The FDP conducted a survey that examined how faculty conducting research spent their time when focused on their research efforts.
 The survey found that time was spent on the following activities:

 - 7% on active research